 We maintain a defined contribution plan (which we refer to as our Retirement Plan) designed to qualify under Section 401(k) of the Code.
-Pursuant to our Retirement Plan, in 2016 we matched 100% of the first 6% of each participant's compensation contributed and, until May 2015, we contributed 4% of the participant's defined compensation.
-We discontinued the 4% contribution as part of our cost-reduction measures implemented in 2015, and commencing in January 2017, we reduced our match under the Retirement Plan from 6% to 5%.
+Pursuant to our Retirement Plan, in 2017 we matched 100% of the first 5% of each participant's compensation contributed.
 In addition, under our Amended and Restated Supplemental Executive Retirement Plan (which we refer to as our SERP), we contribute to participants any portion of the applicable percentage of the base salary contribution and the matching contribution that cannot be contributed under the Retirement Plan because of the limitations within the Code.
 Participants in this plan are a select group of our management or highly compensated employees, including the named executive officers, and are fully vested in all amounts paid into the plan.
-We also make contributions for group term life insurance, spouse/dependent life insurance, and long-term disability insurance for our employees, including our named executive officers, as indicated in the 2016 Summary Compensation Table below.
+We also make contributions for group term life insurance, spouse/dependent life insurance, and long-term disability insurance for our employees, including our named executive officers, as indicated in the 2017 Summary Compensation Table below.